Written for knowledgeX by: Tamer Elogueil

 Theory Background

-Abraham Maslow used the terms “physiological”, “Safety”, “Love & Belonging”, “Social Needs” or “self Esteem”, and “Self-Actualisation” to demonstrate the pattern through which human motivations hierarchy evolves.
-The lowest levels of the hierarchical pyramid consist of the most basic needs, while the top of the pyramid presents the most complex needs.
-Accordingly, it is a building bricks, the lower down needs must be satisfied first before individual can attend to needs higher up.
+Maslow proposed a five-tier model of human needs, often depicted as a hierarchical pyramid.
+He used the terms “physiological,” “safety,” “love and belonging,” “esteem,” and “self-actualisation” to describe the pattern through which human motivations evolve.
+The lowest levels of the hierarchical pyramid consist of the most basic needs, while the top of the pyramid represents the most complex needs.
+Accordingly, the lower needs must be satisfied first before individuals can attend to needs higher up.
+According to Maslow, individuals progress through these stages sequentially, with lower-level needs taking precedence over higher-level ones.

 Deficiency Needs and Growth Needs

-Despite Maslow’s model refer that the lower down in hierarchy must be satisfied first before individual can attend to needs higher up.
-Unfortunately, this progress can be disrupted by failures in the lower levels needs. loss of job and divorce, may cause an individual to fluctuate between the levels of hierarchy back and forth.
+Although Maslow’s model suggests that lower needs must be satisfied before higher needs, this progress can be disrupted by failures at the lower levels.
+For instance, job loss or divorce may cause an individual to fluctuate between the levels of the hierarchy.

 The Maslow’s hierarchy five-tier model

-Let look into the depicted five-tier hierarchical level within the pyramid
+Let's examine the five-tier hierarchical levels within the pyramid:

 Physiological Needs

-Those are the biological universal human needs for survival which is fairly apparent. e.g. food, drink, air, shelter, clothing, warmth and sleep.
-If those needs are not satisfied, the human body will not function to the optimum level.
-Hence, Maslow considered the physiological needs as the most important among all other needs and all other needs will be considered till these needs are met.
-Humans are compelled to fulfil these physiological needs first in order to pursue intrinsic satisfaction.
+These are the biological universal human needs for survival, such as food, drink, air, shelter, clothing, warmth, and sleep.
+If these needs are not satisfied, the human body will not function optimally.
+Maslow considered physiological needs the most important, and other needs will be secondary until these are met.
+Humans must fulfil these needs first to pursue intrinsic satisfaction.

 Safety Needs